rhodyprog4ds/BrownFall20/_sources/syllabus/tools.md

 ```
 ````
 - Text Editor: you may want a text editor outside of the Jupyter environment.
 Jupyter can edit markdown files (that you'll need for your portfolio), in browser, but it is more common to use a text editor like Atom or Sublime for this purpose.

+### Textbook

+The text for this class is a reference book and iwll not be a source of assignments.
+It will be a helpful reference and you may be directed there for answers to questions or alternate explanations ot topics.

+Python for Data Science is available free [online](https://jakevdp.github.io/PythonDataScienceHandbook/):